Pakhtakor FC: Name

+In popular culture

+The famous Uzbek singers Shahzoda, Rustam Gaipov, groups "Parvoz"(ex), "Quartet", "Bojalar" and "Ummon" dedicated their songs to Pakhtakor Football Club.

 History

 The early Soviet period

 Pakhtakor's first official match was on 8 April 1956, date considered to be the club's "birthday".
 Its first match was played against a team from the city of Perm, Russia (then called Molotov city), presumably FC Zvezda Perm.
 The first goal in Pakhtakor history was scored by Laziz Maksudov on a penalty shot and Maksudov's goal was the only and game-winning strike.

 The team was formed in three months, and the government invited the senior trainer Valentin Bekhtenev from Moscow to recruit the best Tashkent players for the new Pakhtakor.
 At the time, the club was to represent Uzbekistan in Soviet football.

 In 1959, the club was promoted to the Soviet Top League for the first time.
 During the 1960s, Pakhtakor's squad was anchored by the striker Gennadiy Krasnitskiy, who led it to a 6th-place finish in 1962.
 After periods back and forth between the Top League and the Soviet First League, the club reached the final of the Soviet Cup competition in 1968 – the only Central Asian club to reach a Soviet Cup final – losing to Torpedo Moscow 1–0.
+A win in this final could have qualified the club for the UEFA Cup Winners' Cup.

 In 1971, Pakhtakor again departed from the First League, but was not long detained in the lower division as it gained promotion the following year.

 Pakhtakor was the only Uzbek side to appear in the history of the USSR Championship during the Soviet era, appearing the highest echelon 22 times, and recording 212 wins, 211 draws, and 299 losses.
 Their best league finish was 6th place, which they achieved twice, in 1962 and 1982.

 Aircrash 1979

-In August 1979, Pakhtakor made it back to the Soviet Top League, but shortly thereafter disaster struck the club and Soviet football.
+On 11 August 1979, Pakhtakor made it back to the Soviet Top League, but shortly thereafter disaster struck the club and Soviet football.
 During a flight to play Dinamo Minsk, Pakhtakor's plane was involved in a mid-air collision over Dniprodzerzhynsk, Ukrainian SSR.
 All 178 people aboard both planes involved died.

 Seventeen Pakhtakor players and staff members died in the crash: